gabrimaique/-pands-project/README.md

+# Fisher's Iris Data Set

 ## Introduction

-The Iris flower data set or Fisher's Iris data (also called Anderson's Iris data set) set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper "The use of multiple measurements in taxonomic problems".[01]
-The data set consists of 3 species of Iris plants (Setosa, Versicolor and Virginica).
-Edgar Anderson collected 50 samples of the flower, of which each was a different species.
-He collected 150 in total.
-For each sample he measured the sepal length and width, and the petal length and width along with the corresponding species.
-The data contains the sepal length and width, and the petal length and width.[02]
+The iris flower data set was introduced by the statistician and biologist Ronald Fisher in 1936.
+It is an example of linear discriminant analysis, which is the method used in statistics to classify observations into two or more groups or categories.
+The data set consists of 50 sample for each of three iris species:
+· Iris setosa
+· Iris versicolor
+· Iris virginica.

+Each specie has 4 measurements applies to it:
+· Sepal Length (cm)
+· Sepal Width (cm)
+· Petal Length (cm)
+· Petal Width (cm)

 ![iris.png](https://github.com/gabrimaique/-pands-project/blob/main/iris.png)